-Surely you've heard about the 10,000-hour rule - the golden rule that dictates if you want to become seriously talented in any area, you need at least 10,000 hours of practice.
-Well, a recent report by Medium's Michael Simmons has determined that the most successful people in life stick to a crucial '5-hour rule.'
+You may have heard about the 10,000-hour rule – the golden rule that dictates if you want to become seriously talented in any area, you need at least 10,000 hours of practice.
+A report by Medium‘s Michael Simmons has determined that the most successful people in life stick to a crucial ‘5-hour rule.’
 This rule dictates that if one wishes to be performing at their peak, they must set aside at least five hours a week of dedicated, focused practice.
 This practice can come in the form of three main areas.

 Most successful men and women suggest reading books that help improve your education, AKA non-fiction.
 However, psychological studies confirm that reading fictional novels can improve your understanding of social interactions, as well as expand your vocabulary.
 It’s always handy to sound smart around smart people.